Choose a tab below to view our leadership and staff profiles

 Rev. Travis Winckler

-Dedicated to seeking excellence in the craft of preaching, Travis is an Engle Fellow with Princeton Seminary’s Joe R. Engle Institute of Preaching.
-Committed to fostering relationships and building community across the lines that usually divide us, Travis has received training in broad-based community organizing through the Industrial Areas Foundation.
+Rev. Travis is an Engle Fellow with Princeton Seminary’s Joe R. Engle Institute of Preaching, serves as the moderator of the Dismantling Racism and White Privilege team of the presbytery of Giddings Lovejoy, and is receiving certification as a Pastoral Care Associate through the Association of Clinical Pastoral Education (ACPE).
+Committed to fostering relationships and building community across the lines that usually divide us, Rev. Travis has received training in broad-based community organizing through the Industrial Areas Foundation.

 Members of the Session

 The governing body of a Presbyterian Church is called the Session.
 It is made up of the Pastor plus the elders in active service.
 Second Presbyterian has twelve active elders divided into three classes.
 New elders are elected each year, by the congregation, to replace those whose term has expired.
 Once ordained, one is always an elder – either active or inactive.
 The Session has authority over all organizations within the local church.
 The Clerk of Session is nominated and elected by the session annually.